 Have you seen the viral video on Instagram of the guy climbing a white tower that looks like it sits thousands of feet above the valley floor?
 Well, I did, then I realised it’s in Sri Lanka so of course, I had to find it for myself.

 Ambuluwawa is a 48m high Buddhist temple in Gampola, near Kandy, perched on top of a hill 3560m above sea level.
 There’s a narrow spiral staircase that winds its way to the very top, and that nerve-wracking climb rewards you with probably the best 360° views in the country.

-You start climbing inside the wide base of the tower, and after a few flights of stairs you emerge on a balcony, with already impressive views, and continue climbing on the outer spiral staircase that just gets narrower the higher you get.
+You start climbing inside the wide base of the tower, and after a few flights of stairs, you emerge on a balcony with already impressive views, then continue climbing on the outer spiral staircase that just gets narrower the higher you get.
 It’s nerve-wracking, especially when high winds are blowing and you have to find creative ways of passing those coming down, like ducking into the tiny rooms inside the tower.